EESSI/docs/docs/blog/posts/2026/04/eessi-musica.md

 + *Autumn 2024*:
-  Working group established and a broad set of tools and approaches were compared, namely:
-    + an installation of Spack with Environment modules
-    + an installation of Guix
-    + an installation of EESSI
+  Working group established and a broad set of tools and approaches were compared, namely an installation of Spack with Environment modules, an installation of Guix, and an installation of EESSI.
   These tools were evaluated against a set of high level user requirements that we agreed.
 The outcome was to focus on Easybuild and EESSI.